Youth & Shelter Services, Inc. Seven-12 House Philosophy

 ABOUT YOUTH & SHELTER SERVICES, INC. SEVEN-12 HOUSE

-As a provider of programs that help adolescents and their families deal with issues of sexual abuse, homelessness, domestic violence, and substance abuse, Youth and Shelter Services, Inc. (YSS) serves about 8,000 young Iowans a year.
-Its Seven-12 House, which is based in the city of Ames about 30 miles north of Des Moines, offers residential treatment for teenage girls, including those with co-occurring substance abuse and mental health disorders.
+As a provider of programs that help adolescents and their families deal with issues of sexual abuse, homelessness, domestic violence, and substance abuse, Youth & Shelter Services, Inc. (YSS) serves about 8,000 young Iowans per year.
+The Seven-12 House, which is based in the city of Ames about 30 miles north of Des Moines, offers residential treatment for teenage girls, including those with co-occurring substance abuse and mental health disorders.
+Medically-assisted detox services are not available on-site.

 TREATMENT & ASSESSMENT

-Treatment is 12-step based, evidence-based, and includes a minimum of 50 hours of therapeutic and life skills counseling a week.
+Youth & Shelter Services, Inc. (YSS) follows a treatment methodology that is based on the 12-step and evidence-based, methodologies.
+It includes a minimum of 50 hours of therapeutic and life skills counseling per week.
 In particular, the program addresses gender-specific factors related to addiction.
 The program for young women helps develop self-respect, healthy relationships, and coping skills.
 The highly-structured program also addresses trauma, relapse prevention, and includes AA and/or NA meeting attendance.
 Treatment typically lasts up to 90 days.

-The daily schedule also allows for wellness activities such as cycling, basketball, and running, in addition to on-site education or G.E.D preparation with a certified teacher and daily chores.
-For teens with co-occurring mental health conditions, psychiatric evaluation and medication management can be accessed through this facility.
-Family are involved in the recovery process through multidimensional family therapy (MDFT).
+For teens with co-occurring mental health conditions, psychiatric evaluations and medication management can be accessed through this facility.
+YSS views family involvement as an important part of the recovery process.
+Family members are encouraged to be involved in the recovery process through multidimensional family therapy (MDFT).

-Clients can also access weekly educational groups during and after treatment that address chemical dependency, bullying, spirituality, values, and communication among other life skills.
+In terms of aftercare, clients can access weekly educational groups during and after treatment that address chemical dependency, bullying, spirituality, values, and communication among other life skills.
+These classes can be used to maintain sober living skills and lifestyles after treatment is completed.

 ACCOMMODATIONS & AMENITIES

-A 15-bed facility, the Seven-12 house is set in a two-story home along a tree-lined residential street.
+Youth & Shelter Services, Inc.’s Seven-12 House is a 15-bed facility.
+It is set in a two-story home along a tree-lined residential street.
+Residents stay in private rooms while using common areas for treatments.
 Residents are not allowed to bring cell phones or any other type of electronic device.
+Other personal items are discouraged to allow clients to focus on their recovery.

 WHAT FRIENDS & FAMILY SAY